 But it is not just salary men and small entrepreneurs who get burnt and end up sitting around, doing nothing so as to avoid punishment.

-So the lawyers saw the tax exemption that would have meant a huge boost to their companies – but sat on their hands and did nothing because they didn’t believe Orbán really meant it.
-Even though it was in the law Orbán wrote.
+So the lawyers saw the tax exemption offered for a potentially lucrative business that would have meant a huge boost to their companies – but sat on their hands and did nothing because they didn’t believe Orbán really meant it.
+Even though it was in the law Orbán issued.

-I repeat, the legal departments of huge insurance companies didn’t trust their ability to defend a move – just because it was allowed in the law – because they assumed it was written into the law by mistake.
-There would be punishment if they tried to use it, just because that’s their right…
+I repeat, the legal departments of huge insurance companies didn’t trust their ability to defend doing business – just because it was allowed by the law – because they assumed it was written into the law by mistake.

 If the legal department of a big insurance company is afraid to take an opportunity that has been written in law black and white – what can anyone expect from me?